naah69/hugo-theme-artwhite/README.md

 git push -f <short name> <local branch name>:<remote branch name>
 ```

-Next.Run the follow commond.it will compile html,generate Chinese and English Index and deploy to remote git repository one by one.
+Next.Run the following commond.it will compile html,generate Chinese and English Index and deploy to remote git repository one by one.
 ```bash
 $ ./deploy
 ```